 Krishnamurti believed that intelligence is not just a matter of acquiring knowledge or information but is a quality of the mind that arises from a deep understanding of oneself and the world around us.
 He argued that intelligence cannot be taught or learned through books, theories, or concepts, but can only be awakened through self-inquiry and self-awareness.

-Krishnamurti saw intelligence as the ability to perceive the truth directly without the interference of our conditioning, beliefs, and opinions.
+Krishnamurti saw Awakening of Intelligence as the ability to perceive the truth directly without the interference of our conditioning, beliefs, and opinions.
 He believed that the mind is conditioned by various factors such as cultural, social, and religious influences, which prevent us from seeing things as they are.
 According to Krishnamurti, the awakening of intelligence involves freeing the mind from these conditioning factors and developing a capacity to see things without bias or prejudice.

 The Role of Self-Inquiry

-Krishnamurti believed that self-inquiry is the key to the awakening of intelligence.
+Krishnamurti believed that self-inquiry is the key to the Awakening of Intelligence.
 He encouraged people to question their beliefs, values, and assumptions about themselves and the world around them.
 He argued that by examining our thoughts, emotions, and actions, we can gain a deeper understanding of ourselves and our relationship with the world.

 Self-inquiry involves observing our thoughts, feelings, and sensations without judgment or analysis.
 Krishnamurti believed that by simply observing these phenomena, we can gain insight into the nature of the mind and the mechanisms of our conditioning.
 Through this process of self-inquiry, we can gradually free ourselves from the limitations of our conditioning and open ourselves up to the awakening of intelligence.